auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-operations.md

 ### Auth0 security bulletins

-Auth0 regularly conducts a number of security-related tests, and if any issues are found will proactively identify and notify customers who need to make security-related changes.
-Due to the extensible nature of the Auth0 product however, it may not be possible for Auth0 to identify every impacted customer, so you should regularly check Auth0 [security bulletins](/security/bulletins).
-You should make sure a security contact is listed in Support Center for your organization.
+Auth0 regularly conducts a number of security-related tests, and if any issues are found, will proactively identify and notify customers who need to make security-related changes.
+Due to the extensible nature of the Auth0 product, however, it may not be possible for Auth0 to identify every impacted customer, so you should regularly check Auth0 [security bulletins](/security/bulletins).
+You should make sure a security contact for your organization is listed in Support Center.

 ::: panel Best Practice
 It is a best practice to check the Auth0 [Security Bulletins](/security/bulletins) page periodically and take the recommended action if you are impacted by any security bulletins.